jancc/blog.janw.name/posts/co2andtheclimate.md

 ground" [1].

 In simple terms: gases such as CO2, methane, etc. reflect heat.
 This happens, because heat is essentially just infrared light.
-When sunlights hits the earth it is, for the most part, within the visible light spectrum.
+When sunlight hits the earth it is, for the most part, within the visible light spectrum.
 The wavelength of visible light is between 400 and 700 nm.
 This makes it fit right through most gases in the atmosphere.
 Once it hits the ground, part of it is reflected as